antoniosmata/ToDoListApp/README.md

    ```
 ---

 ***Normally, you'd have to create an env after this step.
 But I have added the environment variables to the docker-compose.yml for demo purposes!
-So disregard this step for demo purposes.***
+So disregard this step for now.***

 2. Configure environment variables